test1037/test1037.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am now an incoming PhD student at [The University of Utah](https://www.utah.edu/), [ECE](https://www.ece.utah.edu/).
-Fortunately, I will be supervised by [Prof. Mingyue Ji](https://my.ece.utah.edu/~u6007330/index.html) of EdgeAI Lab from Department of Electrical and Computer Engineeing, University of Utah].
+Fortunately, I will be supervised by [Prof. Mingyue Ji](https://my.ece.utah.edu/~u6007330/index.html) of EdgeAI Lab from Department of Electrical and Computer Engineeing, University of Utah.

 Before joining UU, I worked at DouBao(../images/tiktok.png) as a daily intern in Beijing from 2023 to 2024, undertaking data analytics cohort tasks under the guidance of Mr. Zhaojian Li.